-Action plan based on the Law for Measures to Support the Development of the Next Generation
+Action Plan Based on the Law for Measures to Support the Development of the Next Generation

 We have formulated the following action plan to further enhance support for balancing work and family life, improve working conditions that will encourage employees to review their work styles, and enable all employees to demonstrate their capabilities.